HA3YA/dmr_tg_switch/Readme.md

 # DMR Talkgroup Switch Home Assistant component

-Custom component for [Home Assistant](https://homeassistant.io) that ADD, DELETE static talkgroups to a hotspot on a Brandmeister Server.
+Custom component for [Home Assistant](https://homeassistant.io) so you can ADD, DELETE static talkgroups to a hotspot on a Brandmeister Server.
 ![Screenshot](screenshot.png?raw=true)

 ## Installation